Jun 30, 2026 | 0 comments

 Example 3: Roofing Inspection to Contract

-Comparative Chart: CRM vs Field Service CRM vs Knockio
+CRM vs Field Service CRM vs Knockio

 Feature AreaStandard CRMBasic Field Service SoftwareKnockio Field Service CRM

-Lead ManagementStrongBasicStrong, built for service leads
+Lead ManagementStrongBasicStrong, built for service jobs

-SchedulingOften weakStrongStrong with job context & visibility
+SchedulingOften weakStrongStrong, with full job context

-Technician TrackingRareSometimesReal-time tracking and activity
+Technician TrackingRareSometimesReal time map and activity

-Route PlanningRareSometimesBuilt-in mapping and routing
+Route PlanningRareSometimesBuilt in mapping and routing

 Territory MappingRareRareIncluded for teams and reps